Where do they go after Berkshire Waldorf School?

 - Miss Hall’s School (Pittsfield, MA)

-- Monument Mountain Regional High School
+- Monument Mountain Regional High School (Great Barrington, MA)

-- Mt.
-Everett Regional High School
+- Mount Everett Regional High School (Sheffield, MA)

 - Northfield Mount Hermon (Gill, MA)